nodejs/node/doc/api/stream.md

 > Stability: 1 - Experimental

-* `fn` {Function|AsyncGeneratorFunction|AsyncFunction} a function to map over every item in the stream.
+* `fn` {Function|AsyncGeneratorFunction|AsyncFunction} a function to map over every chunk in the stream.
   * `data` {any} a chunk of data from the stream.
   * `options` {Object}
     * `signal` {AbortSignal} aborted if the stream is destroyed allowing to